jeffshaver/styl.js/README.md

 // Eject all styles out of a selector inside a media query styl.eject('only screen and (min-width: 800px)', 'body');

+// Eject all selectors except for body styl.eject('!body');

+// Eject all the attribute from body except background styl.eject('body', ['!background']);

+// Eject all media queries except for only screen and (min-width: 600px) styl.eject('!only screen and (min-width: 600px)');
 ```

 Applying Styles